Spencer Torkelson Preview, Player Props: Tigers vs. White Sox

 Spencer Torkelson At The Plate

-- In 37.7% of his games this season, Torkelson has had at least one RBI.
-He's picked up more than one in 11.6% and driven in three or more of his team's runs in five contests.
+- Torkelson has an RBI in 52 of 139 games this season, with multiple RBI in 16 of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.